mnitschke/angular-cc-navigation/README.md

 -priority

-All elements from the same level (and from the same parent) are ordered by priority.
+All elements from the same level (and the same parent) are ordered by priority.
 Elements with the highest priority are on top of the lists.

 ## Install
 Run